ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Introduction

 In \cite{VOS}, the marginal function is utilized to define the trust region method, and therein a convergence towards a critical point is shown.
 The complexity of multi-objective problems motivates the development of the stochastic and derivative free approaches.
-Models within the trust region framework can utilize the inexact information, which can save time and reduce the computational cost with adequate methods.
-In \cite{TE} one criterion is a black box function, where the derivative is unknown.
-Therein it is showed that using true function values and gradient approximations to create models yields a convergence to a Pareto optimal point.
-It is also possible to use approximate function and gradient values if the estimates are sufficiently accurate with high probability (probabilistically fully linear), see \cite{NNL}, which is a generalization of \cite{CH}.
+In \cite{TE}, a black box function is used and the derivative is unknown.
+Therein it is shown that by using the true function values and approximate derivatives it is possible to prove convergence towards a Pareto optimal point.
+It is also possible to use both approximate function and gradient values if the estimates are sufficiently accurate with high probability (probabilistically fully linear), see \cite{NNL}, which is a generalization of \cite{CH}.
 Therein, an adaptive subsampling technique is used which depends on the trust region radius.
 It successfully reduced the computational cost by using less data when the radius is larger.

 The literature also provides methods designed for problems with the finite sum objective functions.
-These methods exploit the structure of the function and their advantage lies in the subsampling techniques.
+These methods exploit the structure of the function and their advantage lies in subsampling techniques.
 It is shown that subsampling can help in reducing the costs of deterministic schemes where the full sample set is needed at all iterations, yielding excessive optimization costs.
 Some papers on this topic are \cite{NKSB},\cite{BBN},\cite{BBN2},\cite{BCN},\cite{BHN},\cite{BCHN},\cite{RM}.
-In \cite{NKNKJ} an additional sampling technique is employed within a non-monotone trust-region framework, aiming to solve single-criterion problems.
-The idea of non-monotonicity withing trust region can be found in \cite{MC},\cite{SN} and \cite{CBS}.
-In \cite{MC} fixed size subsampling batches are proposed, whereas in \cite{SN} a relaxed trust region ratio is utilized.
-The idea of relaxed trust region conditions in a stochastic setting is what we will also benefit from.
-Our work will extend the approach of \cite{NKNKJ} to vector functions, as we will explain further on.
-The additional sampling technique which is prominent here, is also discussed in \cite{NLOS},\cite{IJOT}, and \cite{SNKN} in different framework and settings.
+Moreover, sampling is inevitable in infinite sum problems that are used for modeling online training process, or in more general problems where the objective function is in a form of mathematical expectation (see \cite{KKSP} or \cite{Ilaria} for instance).
+In \cite{NKNKJ} an additional sampling technique is employed within a non-monotone trust region framework, aiming to solve single-criterion problems.
+The idea of non-monotonicity withing trust region framework is also present in the literature \cite{MC},\cite{SN},\cite{CBS}.